SzymonGalazka/First-Clicker/README.md

 # First-Clicker

-First-Clicker is a game prototype for android made in LibGDX.
+First-Clicker is a game prototype for android made with LibGDX and Android Studio.
 Mechanic is based on passive income and idle game genre with some exclusive solutions.
 Added soon :).

 ## Early Splash Screen sneak peek: